mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         write.csv(exposure_data, "Exposure.csv" ,row.names = FALSE)

-## 4.3.3 Harmonize the outcome and exposure data using MR-Base package.
+## 4.3.2 Harmonize the outcome and exposure data using  **TwoSampleMR Package** package.

-You can now harmonize the exposure and outcome datasets using the following command in the MR-Base package.
+You can now harmonize the exposure and outcome datasets using the following command in the  **TwoSampleMR Package**.
 Make sure that you use the option to remove palindromes.
-The harmonize function will not remove the paliindromic Snps but it will flag them as TRUE which we will then use to remove them in our MVMR analysis.
+The harmonize function will not remove the paliindromic *Snps* but it will flag them as TRUE which we will then use to remove them in our MVMR analysis.

 		dat <- harmonise_data(exposure_dat = exposure_data, outcome_dat = outcome_data, action = 3)